 Busan Tower - A 120-meter tower offering a stunning bird’s-eye view of Busan, including islands and ships scattered across the distant seas.

 Jagalchi Market - The largest fish market in Korea and a popular tourist destination in Busan.
-Located beside Nampo Port, the market ensures fish are kept fresh and delivered quickly.
+Located beside Nampo Port, the market ensures fresh fish is delivered quickly.

 APEC Naru Park - The name Nurimaru APEC House combines the Korean words Nuri (“world”) and maru (“summit”), along with “APEC House,” referring to an APEC conference hall.
 Together, it signifies “a house where world summits gather for an APEC meeting.”

-Haeundae Beach - The most famous beach in Busan, Haeundae Beach features a white sand beach approximately 1.5 km long and 30-50 m wide, creating a beautiful coastline before a shallow bay, ideal for swimming.
+Haeundae Beach - Haeundae Beach is Busan’s most famous beach.
+The white sand stretches approximately 1.5 km long and 30-50 m wide, creating a beautiful coastline before a shallow bay, making it ideal for swimming.

 Busan - Gyeongju, The Historical City, Museum Without Walls, World Heritages Designated by UNESCO

 Yangdong Folk Village - Korea’s largest traditional village, showcasing the traditional culture of the Joseon Dynasty and its beautiful natural surroundings.
 With numerous cultural heritages, including treasures, national treasures, and folklore materials, the entire village is designated as a cultural heritage site.
-Many visitors, including Charles, Prince of Wales in 1993, have come to see its rich cultural heritage and scenic surroundings.
+Many visitors, including Charles, Prince of Wales in 1993, have come to admire its cultural wealth and scenic beauty.

 Bulguksa Temple - Also known as “The Buddhist Country Temple.”

 Seokguram - Located on Tohamsan Mountain, Seokguram is Korea’s representative stone temple.
-Officially named Seokguram Seokgul, it is National Treasure No. 24 and was designated a World Cultural Heritage Site by UNESCO in 1995.
-This artificial stone temple is made of granite.
+Officially named Seokguram Seokgul, National Treasure No. 24, it was designated a World Cultural Heritage Site by UNESCO in 1995.
+This artificial stone temple is crafted from granite.

-Daereungwon Tomb Complex - Within this complex is Cheonmachong Tomb (Ancient Tomb No. 155), excavated in 1973.
+Daereungwon Tomb Complex - Within this complex lies Cheonmachong Tomb (Ancient Tomb No. 155), excavated in 1973.
 Cheonmachong Tomb features a wooden coffin inside an underground chamber mounded with boulders and earth, typical of upper-class tombs from the Silla period.
-The mound is 12.7 m high with a 50 m diameter, consisting of a layer of rocks collected from streams.
-Beneath the rock layer is a wooden chamber 6.5 m long, 2.1 m wide, and 2.1 m high, with the wooden coffin at its center.
+The mound is 12.7 m high with a 50 m diameter, consisting of a layer of stream-collected rocks.
+Beneath the rock layer is a wooden chamber measuring 6.5 m long, 2.1 m wide, and 2.1 m high, with the wooden coffin at its center.
 A total of 11,526 artifacts were discovered, including Cheonmado, Korea’s first artwork excavated from an ancient tomb.

 Gyeongju - Jeonju, The Landmark of Korean Culture

 Jeonju - A significant tourist center renowned for its Korean cuisine and historic traditional buildings.
 In May 2012, Jeonju was designated a Creative City for Gastronomy as part of UNESCO’s Creative Cities Network.
-This recognition highlights the city’s traditional home cooking passed down through generations, its active food research, its system for nurturing talented chefs, and its distinctive local food festivals.
+This recognition highlights the city’s traditional home cooking passed down through generations, active food research, chef training, and unique local food festivals.

-Hanji Museum - Korea’s first museum specializing in paper, the Jeonju Hanji Museum boasts an extensive collection of 3,000 artifacts and a database documenting the long history and superiority of hanji (traditional Korean paper).
+Hanji Museum - Korea’s first museum specializing in paper, the Jeonju Hanji Museum boasts a collection of 3,000 artifacts and a database documenting the long history and excellence of hanji (traditional Korean paper).
 The museum hosts two special exhibitions annually with diverse paper-related themes.

 Jeonju Hanok Village - The largest Korean village with various traditional cultural facilities in the downtown area.

-Gyeonggijeon Shrine - A symbol of Jeonju’s Korean-style village, Gyeonggijeon is especially beautiful in autumn.
-Historical dramas and movies often use the surrounding landscape as a backdrop.
+Gyeonggijeon Shrine - A symbol of Jeonju’s Korean-style village, Gyeonggijeon is particularly beautiful in autumn.
+The surrounding landscape is often used as a backdrop for historical dramas and movies.

 Jeonju to Tapsa Temple

-Tapsa Temple - Renowned for over 80 stone pagodas built by Lee Gapyong, a retired scholar.
-These stone pagodas vary in size and shape, from cone-shaped to straight-shaped.
-Behind Daeungjeon, the Cheonjitap tower stands as the largest tower, three times the height of an average adult.
-The construction method of this tall tower remains unclear, drawing much interest.
+Tapsa Temple - Famous for over 80 stone pagodas built by Lee Gapyong, a retired scholar.
+These pagodas vary in size and shape, from cone-shaped to straight-shaped.
+Behind Daeungjeon, the Cheonjitap tower stands as the largest, three times the height of an average adult.
+The construction of this tall tower remains a mystery, attracting much attention.

 Jeonju - Suwon - Seoul

 Hwaseong Fortress - A masterpiece of Korean traditional architecture, designated as a World Cultural Heritage by UNESCO.
-Haenggung, meaning detached palace, is a palace within Hwaseong’s walls built to accommodate King Jeongjo when he visited his father’s tomb in Seoul.
-When not in use by the king, it served as a government base for his officials.
-Originally built in 1789, it was expanded between 1794 and 1796 to include 600 compartments, becoming Korea’s largest haenggung.
+Haenggung, meaning detached palace, was built within Hwaseong’s walls to accommodate King Jeongjo when he visited his father’s tomb in Seoul.
+When not in use by the king, it served as a government base for his delegated official.
+Constructed in 1789 and expanded between 1794 and 1796, it became Korea’s largest haenggung with 600 compartments.

 Namdaemun Market - Korea’s largest and oldest wholesale market, where bargaining is common, making goods more affordable.